Brazil's Senate ousts Rousseff in impeachment vote

 Story highlights

+- Michel Temer, Rousseff's former vice president, is sworn in as president

-- Brazil's Senate votes to remove Rousseff from office
+- A motion to bar Rousseff from public office for the next eight years fails

-- Rousseff has called impeachment proceedings an attempt at a power grab by her rivals
+(CNN)Brazil's first female president is out of a job, but not barred from the ballot if she wants to run again.

-Brazil's Senate voted 61-20 Wednesday to remove President Dilma Rousseff from office, finding her guilty of breaking budgetary laws in an impeachment trial.
+The South American country's Senate voted 61-20 Wednesday to remove President Dilma Rousseff from office, finding her guilty of breaking budgetary laws in an impeachment trial.

-The impeachment process against Rousseff has dragged on for months.
-She was suspended in May.

-Michel Temer, 75, Rousseff's one-time vice president who's been serving as interim president since her suspension, will assume the office of president and serve out the remainder of her term.
+Michel Temer, Rousseff's former vice president who has been serving as interim president since her suspension in May, will assume the office of president and serve out the remainder of her term.
+He was sworn in Wednesday afternoon.

+Temer, 75, inherits a tattered economy, along with the keys to the presidential palace in Brasilia, the nation's capital.

+The Senate's decision is a major blow for Rousseff, a member of the Workers' Party, but it might not mark the end of her political career.

+While the vote to oust her from office was decisive, a motion to bar her from holding any public office for the next eight years failed.

-Rousseff, 68, Brazil's first-ever female head of state and a former Marxist guerrilla, insisted earlier this week that she had committed no crime and said she was proud that she'd been "faithful to my commitment to the nation."
+Rousseff, 68, a former Marxist guerrilla, said earlier this week that she had committed no crime and said she was proud she'd been "faithful to my commitment to the nation."

+Sen. Lindbergh Farias of the Workers' Party made an impassioned plea against Rousseff's impeachment.

+"This is a farce.
+This is a pretext.
+This is absolutely irrelevant.
+There are two types of senators, the one that know there was no crime of responsibility and vote against the impeachment and those that know there was no crime of responsibility and vote in favor," he said, shouting from the Senate floor.

 In May, Rousseff called the impeachment proceedings an attempt at a power grab by her rivals.
 She said her government has long been the target of political sabotage.